-Other 166 297
+Other 146 297

-$2,414 $2,143
+$2,394 $2,143

 Enron has formed separate limited partnerships with third-party investors for various purposes.
 These entities are included in Enron’s consolidated financial statements, with the third-party investors’ interests reflected in “Minority Interests” in the Consolidated Balance Sheet.
-In December 1999, Enron and a third-party investor each contributed assets valued at approximately $500 million to fund future asset purchases from Enron.
-The assets contributed by the third party included treasury notes which were sold prior to December 31, 1999.
-Also in 1999, Enron and a third-party investor contributed approximately $750 million and $500 million, respectively, for interests in an entity formed for the purpose of acquiring short-term receivables from Enron.
+In December 1999, Enron and a third-party investor each contributed assets valued at approximately $500 million to invest in short-term government securities and issue Enron demand loans.
+The assets contributed by the third party were treasury notes which were sold prior to December 31, 1999 and included proceeds from the sale of merchant investments.
+See Note 4.
+In May 1999, a third-party investor contributed approximately $500 million for an interest in an entity formed [for the purpose of acquiring short-term receivables from Enron].
 In 1998, Enron formed a wholly-owned limited partnership for the purpose of holding $1.6 billion of assets contributed by various business units.
 That partnership contributed $850 million of assets to a second newly-formed limited partnership in exchange for a 53% interest; a third party investor contributed $750 million in exchange for a 47% interest.
-The assets held by the wholly-owned limited partnership represent collateral for a $750 million note receivable held by the limited partnership having the third party.
+The assets held by the wholly-owned limited partnership represent collateral for a $750 million note receivable held by the second limited partnership.
+In 1999, Enron exchanged approximately 30% of the assets of the second limited partnership for Enron notes.

 Absent certain defaults or other specified events, Enron has the option to acquire the minority holders’ interests in these partnerships.
 If Enron does not acquire the minority holders’ interests before December 2005 through , or earlier upon certain specified events, the entities will liquidate its assets and dissolve.